 Common side effects of diabetes pills include loss of appetite, taste changes, abdominal pain, and nausea, vomiting, and diarrhea.
-Most of these side effects are temporary, however, and they will lessen or disappear after a few weeks as the person continues to take the medication.
-Stomach upset is also less likely to occur if the drug is taken with food.
+Most of these are temporary, and they will lessen or disappear after a few weeks as the person continues to take the medicine.
+Stomach upset is also less likely to happen if the drug is taken with food.

-In addition, lactic acidosis can be triggered in people who take diabetes pills and drink alcohol, so make sure your child understands that mixing alcohol and diabetes pills could be dangerous.
+Also, lactic acidosis can be triggered in people who take diabetes pills and drink alcohol, so make sure your child understands that mixing alcohol and diabetes pills can be dangerous.

-If your child develops any side effects while taking diabetes pills, tell your doctor or diabetes health care team.
+If your child has any side effects while taking diabetes pills, tell your doctor or diabetes health care team.

-Children with diabetes can have extremely low blood sugar levels that can make them become confused or experience seizures or loss of consciousness.
+Kids and teens with diabetes can have extremely low blood sugar levels that can make them become confused or have seizures or loss of consciousness.
 In these cases, a medicine called glucagon needs to be given.
 Glucagon, a hormone given via injection, raises blood sugar levels quickly (usually within 10 to 15 minutes).

-Taking medicines as prescribed is extremely important, and kids and teens with diabetes who take theirs properly can significantly reduce the risk of diabetes problems.
-If you have questions about diabetes medicines, talk to your doctor or diabetes health care team.
+Taking diabetes medicines as prescribed is extremely important, and kids and teens who do so can significantly reduce their risk of diabetes problems.
+If you have questions about diabetes medicines, talk to your doctor or the diabetes health care team.

 Reviewed by: Steven Dowshen, MD